Stop porch pirates from stealing your holiday deliveries

-You've probably heard of the phenomenon of "porch pirates" over the past few years, and maybe you've even been unfortunately affected by such a package theft yourself.
-If you haven't already taken precautionary measures to safeguard your deliveries for the holiday season, we've compiled some tips for how to keep your packages from getting into the wrong hands.
-While there is a bit of overlap, we've broken our suggestions down into three categories:
+You've probably heard of the phenomenon of "porch pirates" in recent years.
+Perhaps you've even been an unlucky victim of package theft yourself.
+This can be especially frustrating during the holiday season.
+If you haven't already taken precautionary measures to safeguard your deliveries for the holidays, we've compiled some tips for how to keep your holiday deliveries safe and your packages from getting into the wrong hands.
+While there is a bit of overlap, we've broken our suggestions down into three main categories:

-How to keep your deliveries safe technology solutions
+How to keep your holiday deliveries safe: Technology solutions

 One of the quickest and easiest solutions to the problem of package theft is to install some sort of security device to monitor your front porch.
 A video doorbell from Ring or Nest, or a dedicated porch security camera from Blink are ideal because they allow you to monitor your home on a whim, and they will send you notifications when they pick up motion.

-Some of the more sophisticated ones can even monitor pre-defined areas (so they're not paying attention to what is going on down the street), and can even identify specific faces.
+Some of the more sophisticated ones can even monitor pre-defined areas (so they're not paying attention to what is going on down the street) and can even identify specific faces.
 Most of these devices also allow you to converse with the person on your porch as well, so you can identify who they are and/or scare them away.

+One of our favorites is the Ring Video Doorbell 4 because it even offers color pre-roll footage before your motion alerts.
+Not to mention that it can also serve as an answering machine for your front door with automated quick replies

 Ding dong, who's there?